Starcounter/Docs/tutorial/README.md

 # Hello World - Tutorial

-In this "Hello World" tutorial you will learn how to use the essential features of Starcounter by building an expense tracker complete with a database, interactive UI, real-time syncing, and seamless integration with other applications.
+In this "Hello World" tutorial you will learn how to use the essential features of Starcounter by building an expense tracker complete with a database, interactive UI and real-time syncing.

 ## Content